Three Looks One Dress Blog

 Feeling beautiful is something we all want every day, but especially on our wedding day!
 While shots of rings, flowers, and décor surely capture precious details worth remembering, there’s no question that all eyes are on the bride(s), and they will continue to be as memories of the day are preserved in wedding photos for years, decades, and generations to come.

-In an effort to help brides determine which hair and makeup style suits them best, I thought it would be fun to explore three different wedding hair and makeup “looks” most often requested by brides.
 I worked with a talented team of professionals to create three different looks on our model, Griffin Nelson.
 The catch?
 She would have to wear the same dress with all three looks.
-We also kept the lighting the same and photographed her in the same way to keep all of the other variables consistent.
-This allows you to focus on just the hair and makeup changes and really see the differences with each hair and makeup style.
+We also kept the lighting the same and photographed her in the same way to keep all other variables consistent.
+This allows you to focus solely on the hair and bridal makeup changes and truly appreciate the differences in each style.

 Bridal Makeup Look 1 Natural Traditional Classic Bridal Makeup Look Bold Bridal Makeup Look

-Look One: The Minimal and Glowing Bride
+Look One: Minimal and Glowing Bridal Makeup

+The “no makeup makeup” look — to me — captures what their spouse sees when they wake up next to their bride in the morning.
+Minimal.
+Natural.
+Delicate.
+Glowing.
 This is probably one of my favorite looks to create because my clients feel like “themselves.”
-Don’t be deceived though.
+Don’t be deceived, though.
 Griffin is wearing nearly as much makeup (perhaps a bit more) compared to the other two looks.
+A skilled bridal makeup artist knows how to enhance features subtly, using soft foundation, a hint of blush, and a neutral lip to bring out a bride’s natural radiance.

-Look Two: Classic and Traditional
+Look Two: Classic and Traditional Bridal Makeup

-When I envision a classic bridal look, I envision eyes subtly lined with a little flick of a wing, soft, blushed cheeks, and a semi-rouged lip.
-This is my rendition of the classic, traditional bridal.
+When I envision a classic bridal look, I think of eyes subtly lined with a little flick of a wing, soft, blushed cheeks, and a semi-rouged lip.
+This is my rendition of the classic, traditional bride.
 The inspiration for this look comes from my late grandmother’s wedding day photo.
 This photo, taken nearly 60 years ago, is prominently displayed in our home and reminds me of the woman who taught me grace, class, and perseverance.
 Her makeup matched everything I remember loving most about her.

-Look Three: Glamorous and Bold
+Look Three: Glamorous and Bold Bridal Makeup

 Bold Bridal Makeup Look